 - Show your audience a few crayons, including the color of the crayon you have already hidden.

 - Request the audience to select a few crayons.

 - If they say color other than what you have stored inside the box, put those crayons to the side.
 If they say the same color crayon as inside the box, remove the other crayons and place them to the side.

 - Keep changing the rules so that the crayon always remains inside the box.

 - When only the same crayon remains, open the box to unveil the matching crayon.

-Let’s Magic Begin!
+Let the Magic Begin!

-Magic is simply intelligence and the presence of mind.
+Magic is simply intelligence and presence of the mind.
 Therefore, indulging your kid in magic is helpful for their mental and cognitive abilities.
 In addition, they learn to perform on the stage and communicate with other people.